The title of today’s post is a double entendre—a statement that has a double meaning.

 I will honestly say it’s one of my favorite messages on the record, because it’s the way I grew up.
 It was, ‘Be all you can be and, you know, you get what you deserve.
 And work harder and try harder.’
 And it’s like, well wait a minute, what if somebody (which somebody did), what if they came and told me, ‘Hey, the work’s already been done; the fight’s already been won.
 You don’t have to try so hard.’
 That’s what makes the gospel not just the good news, but the best news ever.”

-The work’s already been done; the fight’s already been won … That’s what makes the gospel not just the good news, but the best news ever.
-I wholeheartedly agree!
+The work’s already been done; the fight’s already been won … That’s what makes the gospel not just the good news, but the best news ever!

-I said something about looking forward to spending an eternity in Heaven with Jesus, and she looked at me and said worriedly, “I sure hope I make it.”
+I said something about looking forward to spending eternity in Heaven with Jesus, and she responded to me with worried eyes, “I sure hope I make it.”

-I wish I would’ve said then what I so clearly understand now:
+I wish I would’ve said to her what I so clearly understand now:

 Saving is all his idea, and all his work.
 All we do is trust him enough to let him do it.
 It’s God’s gift from start to finish!
 We don’t play the major role.
 If we did, we’d probably go around bragging that we’d done the whole thing!
 No, we neither make nor save ourselves.
 God does both the making and saving.
 (Eph.
 2:8-9 MSG).